ulgenklc/temporal_network_analysis/README.md

 # Temporal Networks
 Temporal network is a python package for multilayer network analysis of time series data via dynamic community detection (DCD).

-We present our skeleton coupling algorithm within the package accompanied by the paper.
+We present our skeleton coupling algorithm within the package accompanied by the paper:
+Bengier Ülgen Kilic, Sarah Feldt Muldoon, Skeleton coupling: a novel interlayer mapping of community evolution in temporal networks, 2023,https://arxiv.org/abs/2301.10860

 ## Available DCD algorithms
 Additionally, one can perform several different community detection algorithms such as: